- Last Updated: 4.21.14

 People with TB infection (without disease) have the bacteria that cause TB in their body.
 They are not sick because the germ lies inactive in the body.
 They cannot spread the germ to others.
 Medications are often prescribed for these people to prevent them from developing TB disease in the future.

-A person can have a TB skin test through a primary care provider.
-Under certain circumstances, the Department of Health provides TB skin tests.
-A negative test usually means the person is not infected.
-However, the test may be falsely negative in a person who has been recently infected (it usually takes 2 to 10 weeks after exposure to a person with TB disease for the skin test to be positive).
-The test may also be falsely negative if the person's immune system is not working properly.
+A person can have a TST or QFT through a primary care provider.
+In certain circumstances, the Anne Arundel County Department of Health will provide TB testing.
+A negative test usually means a person is not infected.
+However, TST and QFT may be falsely negative in a person who has just recently been infected.
+It usually takes 8-10 weeks after exposure to a person with TB disease before a TB test would be positive.

 If you have TB infection or disease: